vergecurrency/raspi/README.md

 then

 type `sudo cp ~/verge/src/verged /usr/bin/` after you have typed that.
-Your Verge daemon will now be accessiable system wide.
+Your Verge daemon will now be accessible system wide.

 after that has been done, type cd ~/ to get back to the home folder and type `verged` this will tell you that you need to make a VERGE.conf with it supplying you an output